Can a Philadelphia PA Getaway Make American History Entertaining? And Pleasurable? Absolutely!

 John Adams also took the oath of office here, but, according to our very entertaining guide, that was no sure thing.
 The struggle, after America won its Independence, was to “take one good idea and turn it into reality.”
 That good idea?
 The U.S. Constitution.

-We were whisked back in time to March 4, 1797, to the inauguration of John Adams.
+On a guided tour, we were whisked back in time to March 4, 1797, to the inauguration of John Adams.
 This building was just eight year old.
 The Constitution, ten.
 The document called for a President – not a King – to be elected by the people every four years.
 Would it hold?

 That day, the former President, George Washington, sat in the room, alive and well.
 Power transferred to John Adams without a hitch.
 We pulled off the good idea.
 For now.
 Open daily 9-5, free.